popsim-consortium/demes-python/docs/quickstart.md

     print(" ", migration)

 print("number of pulses:", len(ooa_graph.pulses))
+for pulse in ooa_graph.pulses:
+    print(" ", pulse)
 ```

 ## Building a Demes graph

-A demographic model can also be constructed by instantiating a
+A demographic model can also be constructed programmatically by instantiating a
 {class}`.Builder` object, then adding demes, migrations, and admixture
 pulses via the methods available on this class.